randomtruffles/Dominion_League/resources.md

 * **Inn**: When you gain an Inn from the trash, you can only choose differently named cards to shuffle into your deck.
 * **Invest + Transport**: When putting a card onto your deck with Transport, you cannot differentiate an Invested copy of an Exiled card and a non-Invested copy.
 * **Mastermind**: You cannot choose the order to resolve multiple Masterminds at the start of your turn.
 This can matter when other cards have stayed out with Mastermind for tracking.
-* **Merchant**:
-  * If you play your first Silver in a turn, and that somehow triggers you to play a Merchant, you incorrectly get a retroactive +$1 from the Merchant.
+* **Merchant**: If you play your first Silver in a turn, and that somehow triggers you to play a Merchant, you incorrectly get a retroactive +$1 from the Merchant.
-  * If you play Merchant during an opponent's turn before playing a Silver during their turn, then if you play a Silver during their turn, you do not get +$1.
 * **Oracle + Way of the Chameleon**: When you play Oracle using Way of the Chameleon and look at the top 2 cards of your deck, if you put them back, you do not get to choose their order.
 * **Possession**
   * **Inn**: When you gain an Inn while controlling another player with Possession, you cannot choose any Actions to shuffle in.